-Borax – Why Its Good For You But Being Demonized by EWG
+Borax – Why Its Good For You But Being Demonized by Big Pharma

 Borax, one of the safest and non-toxic naturally occurring minerals in the world, is clearly under assault.
 I was appalled to learn that it had been just about totally banned in the EU and been demonized by one of EWG’s top scientists!
 Really?
 Then I found out why.
 But before we get to that, lets talk about all the good that this simple salt can do!

 Most people only know that the product can clean well.
 However, it's also an excellent source of boron... one that I embrace!
-If things keep going in the direction they’re going though, it will no longer be available. *Sigh*
+If things keep going in the direction they’re going though, it will no longer be available for sale. *Sigh*